 Once the Ansible play book has finished the application and database will have been deployed.
 It will take a few minutes for the AWS load-balancer health check to become healthy so wait a little while before you move on to the final instruction.

 Test the site

 From a web browser on your local machine navigate to the DNS name of the web-elb that you noted down earlier.
-This will display a the application that was just deployed.
+This will display the application that was just deployed.